 Can telepresence robots climb stairs?

 Most telepresence robots cannot climb stairs.
 They're designed for flat, indoor surfaces and use wheels for mobility.
 Facilities with multiple floors typically require either elevator access or multiple robots on different floors.
-This is one of the primary limitations of current telepresence technology.

 AI Integration: Expect smarter autonomous navigation, voice control, and even AI-powered conversation assistance.